jmhodges/levigo/README.md

 ## Caveats

-Comparators must be written in C in your own library.
-And means to be iterate over WriteBatches must be similarly created.
+Comparators and WriteBatch iterators must be written in C in your own library.